sushiroll4093/clone/Production-Start.md

     sudo apt-add-repository ppa:brightbox/ruby-ng
     sudo apt-get update

 We now need to install the Ruby libraries and packages that Canvas needs.
 On Debian/Ubuntu, there's a few packages you're going to need to install.

-We recommend that you run:
+We recommend that you run: (If using Debian, you will need to compile nodejs from source.)

     sysadmin@appserver:~$ sudo apt-get install ruby1.9.3 \